TheSilvered/nest/docs/c_api/c_api-map.md

 **Description:**

-Get the number of key-value pairs in a map.
+@return The number of key-value pairs in a map.

 ---